-Grilled fish and summertime just seem to go together, and often, when it is hot out, we are looking for a light meal that will still satisfy.
+Grilled fish and summertime just seem to go together.
+Often when it is hot out, you are looking for a light meal that will still satisfy.
 This tasty grilled fillet of sole is just the answer.
 The sole is first marinated in a flavorful lemon-balsamic mixture and then grilled to perfection.
 Served with a side of grilled vegetables or salad greens, it is the perfect healthy meal for dinner al fresco.

 Rinse and dry fillets.
-Place fish in a shallow baking dish.
+Place the fish in a shallow baking dish.

-Combine balsamic vinegar, lemon juice, mustard, onion, and chopped parsley in a small bowl.
-Mix and pour over fish.
+Combine the balsamic vinegar, lemon juice, mustard, onion, and chopped parsley in a small bowl.
+Mix and pour over the fish.
 Cover and refrigerate for 20 to 30 minutes.

 Preheat grill and oil the grates well.
 Remove fish from marinade and place on grill.
 Grill on high heat for about 4 to 6 minutes or until fish reaches an internal temperature of at least 145 degrees F.

-Once cooked through remove from grill, garnish with lemon slices, and serve.
+Once cooked through remove from grill, garnish with lemon slices, and serve immediately.

-If you haven't had any luck when placing the fish directly on the grill, you can cook the sole in a foil packet; place the marinated fish on a large piece of aluminum foil, drizzle a little of the marinade to keep moist, and then close up the foil tightly creating a packet.
+- If you haven't had any luck when placing the fish directly on the grill, you can cook the sole in a foil packet.
+Place the marinated fish on a large piece of aluminum foil, drizzle a little of the marinade to keep it moist, and then close up the foil tightly creating a packet.
 Place on the grill and cook for 6 to 10 minutes until cooked through.